-Check the MetService Website for the weather forecast.
+Check the NIWA website for the weather forecast and daily weather advisories.
 Tongariro National Park has a specific forecast.

 What to expect from the Tongariro Alpine Crossing

 Although beautiful, the Tongariro Alpine Crossing, can be dangerous if you are not fully prepared to enter an alpine environment.
 Extreme weather, terrain and distance have resulted in this track having the highest number of search and rescues for hikers in New Zealand.
-This video, produced by the New Zealand Mountain Safety Council, takes you through the entire track and shows you how to prepare for a successful day out so that you make it home safely.
+The video below, produced by the New Zealand Mountain Safety Council, takes you through the entire track and shows you how to prepare for a successful day out so that you make it home safely:

 Environmental Care Code